vladshvets222/deadlock-match-win-probability-predictor/training/data/README.md

-The training data was collected from the Deadlock API and processed into match-level snapshots at 5, 10, 15, 20, 25, 30, 35 and 40 minutes.
+Historical match data is collected from the Deadlock API and stored locally as raw JSON match metadata.

+The collection script requests recently fetched matches, retrieves their metadata, skips matches already stored locally, and uses concurrent requests to accelerate collection.

+The preprocessing pipeline converts the raw metadata into match-level snapshot datasets.
+Each row represents both teams at a selected point in the match and contains the eventual winning-team label.

-Raw match metadata stored locally as individual JSON files and not included in the repository because I have collected over 75GB of data( >20.500 matches)
+Raw match metadata is stored locally as individual JSON files and is not included in the repository because I have collected over 75GB of data( >20.500 matches)

-The dataset and processed csv files can be reproduced using the scripts in 'data_collection/'
+The dataset and processed CSV files can be reproduced using the scripts in 'data_collection/'